Xilinx/Vitis_Libraries/vision/docs/src/include/isp_aio_adas_api.rst

 The following table summarizes the resource utilization of ISP all_in_one_adas generated using Vitis HLS 2022.2 tool on ZCU102 board.

-.. table:: Table .
-ISP all_in_one_adas Resource Utilization Summary
+.. table:: Table: ISP all_in_one_adas Resource Utilization Summary

     +----------------+---------------------------+-------------------------------------------------+